quassel/quassel/README.md

 Automated Windows and macOS builds are available via the [GitHub Actions tab][ci-status-page].
 Pick a build, then download the appropriate artifact.

+*NOTE: As of this writing, you need to log into GitHub to download the automated builds.
+This [issue is being tracked with GitHub](https://github.com/actions/upload-artifact/issues/51 ).*

 Unofficial builds and testing versions are [contributed by several community members](https://bugs.quassel-irc.org/projects/quassel-irc/wiki#Unofficial-builds).

 ## Quick reference